 You show up to work, you make the money, therefore you have to decide what to do with the money.

-I tell this to my one-on-one coaching clients and my Awesome Money Course students all the time.
+I tell this to my coaching clients and my Awesome Money Course students all the time.
 Often times people will believe that you must be saving money, you must be investing money, or you must be doing something better with money than spending it on ______.

 Well, that’s just simply not the case.
 It’s your choice to do what you please, however I am going to encourage you to do things with money that will allow you to obtain your goals in life.